Why Take a Gap Year? 10 Gap Year Benefits

 1. Experience a different culture.

 A vacation allows you to see a different culture.
-A gap year allows you to live it.
+Taking a gap year allows you to live it.
 You’ll spend nine months fully immersed in a whole new world.

 2. Learn a new language.

-We live in an increasingly global society and what better way to pick up a new language — or sharpen an old one — than by immersing yourself with native speakers?
+We live in an increasingly global society, and what better way to pick up a new language — or sharpen an old one — than by immersing yourself with native speakers?
+Studying abroad on an international gap year will give you access to a language learning experience unlike any other

 3. Develop new life skills.